Govan/textexpander-sequence/README.markdown

 In any application type:

 *   "seqq" to start a new sequence and insert its first element.
-*   "sqe" to insert the next item in the sequence.
+*   "sdd" to insert the next item in the sequence.
-*   "sqq" to insert the previous item in the sequence.
+*   "saa" to insert the previous item in the sequence.

 Reuse
 ============